emilbp/numerical_methods/exam/Readme.md

 > Implement an adaptive integrator which calculates the integral of a complex-valued function `f(z)` of a complex variable `z` along a straight line between two points in the complex plane.

-The solution in this exam project used an adaptive method with closed quadratures.
-It recursively iterates until the defined tolerance is met.
+The solution in this exam project uses an adaptive method with closed quadratures.
+It recursively iterates, performing subdivisions of the interval, until the defined tolerance is met.
 The interface to the integration function `adapt()` is:

 ```c++
 complex<double> adapt(function<complex<double>(complex<double>)> f,